$\kappa$TNG: Effect of Baryonic Processes on Weak Lensing with IllustrisTNG Simulations: Results

 where $\ell_i$ is the mean of multipoles in the $i^\mathrm{th}$ bin with bounds $[\ell_i^\mathrm{min}, \ell_i^\mathrm{max}]$, $N_i$ is the number of modes, and $\tilde{\kappa}(\bm{\ell})$ is the Fourier transform of the convergence field, computed on a $1024^2$ regular grid with FFT.
 We assign 10 log-equally spaced bins in the range of $[10^2, 10^3]$ and 20 log-equally spaced bins in the range of $[10^3, 10^4]$ --- in total 30 multipole bins.

 We first validate our ray-tracing code by comparing the $\kappa$TNG-Dark power spectra with the theoretical prediction from \textit{halofit} \citep{Smith2003,Takahashi2012}.
 We show the comparison for all 40 source redshifts in Figure~\ref{fig:halofit}.
 On large scales ($\ell \approx$ a few $\times 100$), our measured power spectra are lower than the theoretical prediction by $\approx 5\%$.
 The reduced power reflects the missing large-scale modes due to the limited TNG box size.
 However, since both the $\kappa$TNG and $\kappa$TNG-Dark maps are impacted by this effect on the same footing, it is expected to be canceled out when we consider the differences between the simulation pair.
+Note that, for lower source redshifts, the statistical variance is so large that the measured power spectrum can be accidentally closer to the \textit{halofit} results.
 On small scales ($\ell > 1000$), the differences for $z_s > 0.4$ curves are within the known \textit{halofit} modelling uncertainty of $\approx 10 \%$.
 For low redshifts $z_s < 0.4$, the discrepancies become larger, because the same $\ell$ value corresponds to smaller structures, some of which are below the simulation resolution.
 To investigate the effect of map resolution, we generate 50 additional high-resolution test maps with number of grids doubled at a side.
-The fiducial power spectra are consistent with these high-resolution maps within $1 \%$ for $100 < \ell < 5000$, but are suppressed by $\approx 5 \%$ at $\ell = 10000$.\footnote{The suppression in the power spectrum due to resolution can be corrected by introducing a damping factor \citep{Takahashi2017}.} Finally, we note that the \textit{halofit} model was calibrated against simulations with lower resolution than the TNG and is known to over-predict the WL power on small scales, so it should only be considered as a rough estimate in this regime.
+The fiducial power spectra are consistent with these high-resolution maps within $1 \%$ for $100 < \ell < 5000$, but are suppressed by $\approx 5 \%$ at $\ell = 10000$ for $z_s = 1.034$ (S23), and the suppression at $\ell = 10000$ becomes larger for lower source redshift.
+However, $\kappa$TNG and $\kappa$TNG-Dark maps are affected by the resolution in the same manner, and thus, the angular power spectrum ratio is not subject to the resolution effect.\footnote{The suppression in the power spectrum due to resolution can be corrected by introducing a damping factor \citep{Takahashi2017}.
+However, we do not apply this damping factor because it does not take into account the redshift dependence and we are interested mainly in the angular power spectrum ratio.} Finally, we note that the \textit{halofit} model was calibrated against simulations with lower resolution than the TNG and is known to over-predict the WL power on small scales, so it should only be considered as a rough estimate in this regime \citep[see, e.g.,][]{Mead2015,Wei2018}.